hzeller/rpi-matrix-pixelpusher/README.md

 in the underlying project provides three outputs.

 If you have the Adafruit HAT, then you only can do one chain, but you can arrange them in a sideways 'U' shape to get a more square display.
-This is what the `-U` option is for.
+This then can be mapped correctly with `--led-pixel-mapper="U-mapper"`.

 Here are four panels arranged in a square on a single connector, typically something you might want do do if you want a 64x64